Lattice QCD study of $\pi\Sigma-\bar{K}N$ scattering and the $\Lambda(1405)$ resonance: Scattering amplitudes

 where the (complex) residues $c_{\pi\Sigma}$, $c_{\bar{K}N}$ represent the coupling of the resonance pole to each channel.

-Results for the scattering transition amplitudes and the pole locations for each of the fits in Tables~\ref{tab:fam1} to \ref{tab:fam4} are shown in Fig.~\ref{fig:syst}.
+Results for the scattering transition amplitudes and the pole locations for each of the fits in Tables~\ref{tab:fam1} to \ref{tab:fam6} are shown in Fig.~\ref{fig:syst}.
 The transition amplitudes are shown in the upper panel, and the resulting poles from the analytic continuations are shown in the middle panel of Fig.~\ref{fig:syst}.
-Each line in the upper panel corresponds to a different fit in Tables~\ref{tab:fam1} to \ref{tab:fam4}, with corresponding pairs of points in the middle panel.
+Each line in the upper panel corresponds to a different fit in Tables~\ref{tab:fam1} to \ref{tab:fam6}, with corresponding pairs of points in the middle panel.
 The transparency of the lines and points is directly related to the value of the AIC, darker implying a lower AIC.
 One sees that the variations between the results of the transition amplitudes and the $S$-matrix poles from the different fits are no longer large.

 The first parametrization, given by Eq.~(\ref{eq:Kfitone}), leads to the lowest AIC, i.e.~AIC$_\text{min}$.
 Given this, a fit is carried out using this parametrization and the errors are more accurately determined using a bootstrap procedure with 800 samples.
+This analysis also accounts for fluctuations in the single hadron masses, and thus the errors are larger than the ones estimated using the derivative method in Table~\ref{tab:fam1}.
 The fit with the lowest AIC value is a four-parameter fit of the form of Eq.~(\ref{eq:Kfitone}), and the best-fit parameters values are

 with fixed $B_{00}=B_{11}=0$ and $\chi^{2}=10.52$ for 11 degrees of freedom.
 This fit is shown in Fig.~\ref{fig:main}.
 The finite-volume energies that are used in this fit are shown in Fig.~\ref{fig:spectrum_fit}.
 The green points show the center-of-mass energies obtained from the Monte Carlo lattice QCD computations, and the blue points show the energies obtained from the fit using the quantization condition and the $\widetilde{K}$-matrix parametrization of Eq.~(\ref{eq:Kfitone}) with best-fit values given in Eq.~(\ref{eq:bestfit}).